Artificial intelligence compliance plan

 Identify the offices that are represented on your agency’s AI governance body.

-• Federal Acquisition Service (FAS) Deputy Commissioner or Designee
+• Federal Acquisition Service (FAS) Commissioner or Deputy Commissioner

 • Technology Transformation Services (TTS) Director